Diope/Kandan/README.md

 # Current Progress
 * Have implemented authorization/authentication, have yet to style and incorporate it into the app
-* Currently working on getting a simplistic search on the index page that allows users to search for posts...not sure how that's going to play with the translate service.
+* ~~Currently working on getting a simplistic search on the index page that allows users to search for posts...not sure how that's going to play with the translate service.~~ Search has been added.
+Sleeping for a few hours then looking at your code does wonders.
 * Simplistic interface created utilizing Bootstrap

 # Stack being utilized